Business Collateral Loans - 7 Types of Collateral You Can Use to Secure a Loan

 The downside is that lenders will still charge you fees or interest.
 In the end, this means that you’ll end up earning less money than if your clients were to pay you directly.

-Blanket liens offer significant protection for lenders, while posing serious risks for borrowers.
+Blanket liens offer significant protection for lenders while posing serious risks for borrowers.
 It’s possible to lose everything you own if you can’t meet your debt obligations.
-In most cases, this arrangement would only be used by banks, and not fintech lenders like National.
+In most cases, this arrangement would only be used by banks and not FinTech lenders – like National Business Capital.

-If you have extra cash in your business bank account or even personal bank account, you should be able to use it to back a secured loan.
-Cash is a relatively straightforward form of collateral and also a favorite among traditional lenders, like banks.
+Cash Collateral If you have extra cash in your business bank account or even your personal bank account, you should be able to use it to back a secured loan.
+Cash is a relatively straightforward form of collateral and also a favorite among traditional lenders like banks.
 Fintech lenders generally don’t utilize cash as collateral.

 If a borrower fails to repay their debts, lenders can get their money back immediately without having to sell a physical asset.
 This can translate into lower interest rates and fees for borrowers.

-Investments, like stocks and bonds, can be used as collateral for both business loans or lines of credit.
-Like cash, investments are liquid assets which can be sold off quickly to repay lenders.
-This is a common type of collateral at banks, but isn’t popular with fintech lenders.
+Investments Collateral Investments, like stocks and bonds, can be used as collateral for both business loans or lines of credit.
+Like cash, investments are liquid assets that can be sold off quickly to repay lenders.
+This is a common type of collateral at banks but isn’t popular with FinTech lenders.

 However, investment valuations can fluctuate depending on market conditions.
-You could find yourself in a problematic situation if the value of your investments decline below the amount you borrowed.
+You could find yourself in a problematic situation if the value of your investments declines below the amount you borrowed.

 Which Type of Collateral Works Best for You?